-Our principal sources of liquidity as of March 30, 2002 consisted of \$104.2 million in cash, cash equivalents and short-term investments in addition to our bank credit facility.
-Our bank credit facility is a revolving line of credit available for borrowings and letters of credit of up to the lesser of \$5.0 million or 80% of eligible accounts receivable at the bank's prime lending rate (4.75% as of March 30, 2002).
-At March 30, 2002, a letter of credit for \$0.4 million related to a building lease was outstanding under the revolving line of credit and \$4.6 million was available for new borrowings or letters of credit.
+Our principal sources of liquidity as of March 31, 2001 consisted of \$97.2 million in cash, cash equivalents and short-term investments and our bank credit facilities.
+Our bank credit facilities include a revolving line of credit available for borrowings and letters of credit of up to the lesser of \$5.0 million or 80.0% of eligible accounts receivable at the bank's prime lending rate.
+At March 31, 2001, a letter of credit for \$0.5 million related to a building lease was outstanding under the revolving line of credit and \$2.2 million was available for new borrowings based on the 80% of eligible accounts receivable limitation.